lguibr/commitai/README.md

-# Comai - Commit Message AI
+# commitai - Commit Message AI

-Comai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using AI language models like GPT-4 and Claude.
+commitai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using AI language models like GPT-4 and Claude.
 It analyzes your staged changes, combines them with a high-level explanation provided by you, and creates a commit message based on this information.
 Additionally, it supports custom commit message templates and a back command to reset to previous commits.
 This not only saves you time and effort but also ensures a consistent and meaningful commit history.

 ## Prerequisites